SI669-internal/mass_clone/README.md

   - otherwise won't open iterm2 for you even when you set `grade_additional_command`

 - Should have `node ionic cordova` with you.
+  - To test in browser, run `ionic serve --platform ios`

 # Future TODOs